Impact of Social Media Threats in Today’s World- How Safe is Social Media Platform?

 98%of employees use social media platforms.
 Of these 98, 50% share information about their jobs and companies.
 More often there are chances of them sharing sensitive information unknowingly by posting workplace pictures.
 This can cause harm to businesses.

 Social media is the biggest platform responsible for spreading malware.
-Most of the malware hide inside emails, advertisements, and download links.
-The user when accesses any of these, they end up infecting their system.
+Most of the malware hides inside emails, advertisements, and download links.
+The user when accesses any of these, ends up infecting their system.

 Business accounts, which remain inactive for long times are used by cybercriminals.
 They use these accounts to damage the brand’s reputation and steal vulnerable data.
 They may commit fraud and post inappropriate messages likely to harm the business.